-First, public environmental concerns can significantly environmental increase corporate executives' awareness.
+First, public environmental concerns can significantly executives' increase corporate environmental awareness.
 When the public's attention to environmental issues increases, corporate executives feel pressure and expectations from external sources.
 This leads them to prioritize environmental responsibility in decision-making.
 This external pressure comes not only from consumers and investors but also from the media and public opinion.
 Second, executive environmental awareness may prompt companies to take more proactive environmental protection measures.
 Executives with high environmental awareness are more likely to drive the implementation of green technologies.
-They optimize production processes, and strengthen management, thereby environmental enhancing CER.
+They optimize production processes, and strengthen environmental management, thereby enhancing CER.
 This behavior not only improves the company's environmental performance but also enhances its social image and competitiveness.